Rafi-Riday/color-picker-and-theory-kivy/README.md

+#### Caution, you may see so many boilerplate code because I was not a great dev back then.
+In this project I tried creating a different color picker logic ঁ-ঁ

 ## color-picker-and-theory-kivy
 * An app (mainly designed for android, but actually a cross platform project) to pick the right color for your next design
   * RGB color picker